These are the books I have found most useful in researching Simon and his world.

 - Hippolytus, in his encyclopaedic description of contemporary heresies, quotes extensively from Simon’s aeonology The Great Announcement, which mixes Jewish/Samaritan and Greek esoteric concepts with strange anatomical allegories.

-- The Acts of Peter and other apocryphal fanfiction elaborates on Simon’s conflict with the saints in thrilling magical contests, ending with his flight through the skies of Rome and epic downfall.
+- The Acts of Peter and other apocryphal fanfiction elaborates on Simon’s conflict with the saints in thrilling magical contests, ending with his flight over Rome and epic downfall.

 (~180) The original Fodor’s Guide to the Hellenic world of the 2nd century, giving the armchair traveller a detailed description of every temple, shrine and statue of the local Olympic boxing champion, along with lengthy digressions on the history and mythology of the area.